 It is straightforward to see that $g_n$ is a graph homomorphism from $Q_n$ to $Q_{n-1}$.

-For every $n\geq 5$, define $B_n := g_n^{-1}(B_{n-1})$, where $g_n^{-1}(B_{n-1}) = \big\{ \{v,w\} \in E(Q_n) : \{g_n(v), g_n(w)\} \in B_{n-1} \big\} $.
+For every $n\geq 5$, define $B_n := g_n^{-1}(B_{n-1})$, where $g_n^{-1}(B_{n-1}) = \big\{ \{v,w\} \in E(Q_n) : \{g_n(v), g_n(w)\} \in B_{n-1} \big\}$.

-The objective is to prove that each color class of any $2$-edge-coloring of the edges of any cycles intersects $B_n$.
-To this end, first consider a $2$-edge-coloring of $C$.
+The objective is to prove that each color class of any $2$-edge-coloring of the edges of any cycle intersects $B_n$.
+To this end, first, consider a $2$-edge-coloring of $C$.

 We will prove this claim by induction on $n$.
 First, suppose that the claim is valid for $n=4$.
 For a cycle $C=(v_1, v_2,\ldots , v_{2k}$) in a graph, define the parity of the edge $\{v_i , v_{i+1}\}$, with respect to the given labelling as the parity of $i$.
-Notice that the parity of an edge of $C$ depends on the starting vertex in the ordering of the vertices of it.
-However, if two edges of $C$ have the same parity with respect to one ordering, they have the same parity with respect to any other ordering.
+Notice that the parity of an edge of $C$ depends on the starting vertex in the ordering of its vertices.
+However, if two edges of $C$ have the same parity concerning one ordering, they have the same parity for any other ordering.